lonycell/grafana.v7/docs/sources/features/datasources/loki.md

 You can use any non-metric Loki query as a source for annotations.
 Log content will be used as annotation text and your log stream labels as tags, so there is no need for additional mapping.

-> Note: Annotations for Loki are only available in Grafana v6.4+
+> Note: Annotations for Loki are only available in ThingSPIN v6.4+

 ## Configure the data source with provisioning

-You can set up the data source via config files with Grafana's provisioning system.
+You can set up the data source via config files with ThingSPIN's provisioning system.
 You can read more about how it works and all the settings you can set for data sources on the [provisioning docs page]({{< relref "../../administration/provisioning/#datasources" >}})

 Here is an example: